pollen-robotics/reachy_focus/README.md

 ---
 This package is part of the ROS2-based software release of the version 2021 of Reachy.

-Visit [pollen-robotics.com](https://pollen-robotics.com) to learn more or visit [our forum](https://forum.pollen-robotics.com) if you have any questions.
+Visit [pollen-robotics.com](https://pollen-robotics.com) to learn more or visit [their forum](https://forum.pollen-robotics.com) if you have any questions.